chrisguindon/chrisguindon.github.io/content/post/eclipse-iot-website-redesign.md

 ![Eclipse IoT Homepage](/uploads/iot-2020.png)

-Yes, you got that right, the end result is -77116 lines of code because we took the opportunity to clean up some of the source code.
+Yes, you got that right, the end result is **-77116 lines of code** because we took the opportunity to clean up our codebase.

 When we started this project, we set out some [goals](https://github.com/EclipseFdn/iot.eclipse.org/issues/179) for the new redesign: